Each woman goes on a different journey with us, determined by her own unique needs and experiences. Below are examples of how that journey might go.

 My husband treated me as a second-class citizen.
 I was not allowed my own bank account, despite holding down an office job.
 I could not spend time with friends unless granted by my husband.
 He would and tell them they were not needed.

-Five years ago, the abuse escalated, when Hamza’s mother discovered she was in a relationship with a man her mother did not approve of.
-Her mother’s objection was partly due to her wish for Hamza to marry the son of a family friend.
-Hamza expressed concern that she could be…
+Five years ago, the abuse escalated, when Hafsa’s mother discovered she was in a relationship with a man her mother did not approve of.
+Her mother’s objection was partly due to her wish for Hafsa to marry the son of a family friend.
+Hafsa expressed concern that she could be…